 They say the kitchen is the heart of the home, and while that may be true, my heart wasn’t excited about my ho-hum kitchen.
 That said, It wasn’t a horrible kitchen.
 On the contrary, it served a purpose for five years while I contemplated its fate.
 The design was probably very “of the moment” when built 12 years ago.
 And for some who are not convinced, aside from inadequate storage, a postage stamp island (which made gatherings and meal prep a nightmare), cheap laminate floors, and a barbie size refrigerator.
 For these reasons alone, my kitchen was slated for demolition.

 Take your time…

 I was eager to start renovating my kitchen as soon as I moved in, BUT I highly recommend you live in your space and get to know it and how it functions.
 Also, do your homework with so many great resources available, such as; design magazines and websites like Houzz, Pinterest, and even Instagram.
 You should have no issues finding what you love.
 Compile your favourites and use them as your inspiration and starting point.

-What a fluke.
-I was having a casual conversation with friends, “by the way, I’m doing a kitchen reno.”
-It would be a sad day if I had to dump my old kitchen into a landfill; coincidently, my friends needed a kitchen for a rental property.
-The stars aligned!
-I love when this happens, and my old kitchen would be repurposed and have a new home, making this a win-win for everyone.
+What a fluke!
+I was having a casual conversation with friends when, out of the blue, I mentioned, “By the way, I’m doing a kitchen reno.”
+The mere thought of dumping my old kitchen into a landfill would be a sad day.
+However, fate had other plans in store.
+Coincidentally, my friends were in need of a kitchen for their rental property.
+It was as if the stars had aligned perfectly!
+I love when this happens.
+Not only would my old kitchen find a new purpose, but it would also have a new home, creating a win-win situation for everyone.

 Reduce your stress…